Fantonos/BookBot/README.md

     The 'c' character was found 2,345 times.
     ```

+**Acknowledgments**:
+    Special thanks to Boot.Dev for their guidance on this project!.

 **Contributing**:
     Feel free to open issues or submit pull requests if you want to contribute or suggest new features.
 Contributions are always welcome!